-(Third Space Flight) Mission Specialist 4:
+(Third Space Flight) ISS Flight Engineer - Exp.
+18 Mission Specialist 5:

 Sandra H. Magnus